DeLonghi Magnifica Evo ECAM29084SB Review: Is This $700 Machine Worth It in 2026?

 This post contains Amazon affiliate links.
 If you buy through them, I earn a small commission at no extra cost to you — the price you pay stays the same.
 See the full Affiliate Disclosure for details.

-Last updated: April 2026 | Model tested: ECAM29084SB (Silver, with LatteCrema automatic milk system)
+Last updated: May 2026 | Model tested: ECAM29084SB (Silver, with LatteCrema automatic milk system)

 TL;DR: The Magnifica Evo ECAM29084SB is the easiest way to get consistent cappuccino and latte at home without learning anything.
 Strong on convenience, weak on espresso precision.
 Worth it if you drink mostly milk-based coffee and don’t want a hobby.
 Skip it if you care about single-origin light roasts or latte art.